hpssjellis/ai-q/README.md

 ### Ellis AI-Q

-Types of Screen Addicted students and IMHO (in my humble opinion) how to teach them:

 **Types of Screen-Addicted Students and IMHO (in my humble opinion) How to Teach Them:**

 1. **Producers (5-20%)**
    University or trade-bound students that can do and solve almost anything.
 They are stable, can play instruments, write, learn, read, play sports, help others, and thrive with or without AI.
 They may have overcome significant hurdles and may use AI to simplify and enhance their learning.
 Increased technology has allowed significant growth in the number of truly capable students.
 These students may need to be continuously challenged at their level to further their development.
 Challenging these students, does not, and should not, take much effort from the teacher.
-These students are able to help themselves and others and should be encouraged to work for a better tomorrow and humanity.
+These students are able to help themselves and others and should be encouraged to work for a better tomorrow for both themselves and humanity.

    **Educational Goals:**
    - Foster pride in their abilities.
    - Encourage lifelong learning.
    - Inspire them to contribute positively to society and the planet.
+   - push for learning all areas not just their strengths
+   - Fully well rounded learners

    **Teaching Strategies:**
-   - The key here is touching base every few days, these students do not need intensive help
+   - The key here is touching base every once in a while, these students do not need intensive help
    - Provide advanced and enriched curriculum options, also without much prep from your part
+   - Demand regular school work that is done at an exceptionally high level.
    - Encourage participation in extracurricular activities and competitions.
    - Promote mentorship opportunities with industry professionals.

 3. **Screenagers (5-20%)**
    Highly intelligent students who are fully screen-time addicted and may have other addictions.
 They often exploit loopholes to maintain their screen time and may even teach others to do the same.
 While they occasionally produce excellent work, it is usually in areas of personal interest.
 They face various challenges, including learning and social issues, but their primary issue is screen-time addiction.
-These students are very capable if they can get a hold on there issues.
+These students are very capable if they can control their issues.

    **Educational Goals:**
    - Develop self-sufficiency in motivation and learning.
    - Address and manage their addictions.
+   - Push for high level of assignment completion

    **Teaching Strategies:**
    - The key here is that these students have no desire to stop there addiction and may perceive learning as a problem.
 Expect to crush or be crushed.
    - Set clear and consistent boundaries regarding all classroom activities.
    - Use administration for help when they out-smart you and break a rule or find a loophole.
-The tone of learning must be maintained.
+The tone of a learning classroom must be maintained.
-   - Engage them in interest-based projects to channel their intelligence positively, but not at a massive time on waste on your part
+   - Engage them in interest-based projects to channel their intelligence positively, but not at a massive time waste on your part
    - Provide support for underlying issues, such as counseling for addictions.

 5. **Supported (5-20%)**